pybind/pybind11/docs/faq.rst

     find_package(PythonInterp)
     find_package(PythonLibs)

-will detect Python 3.5 for pybind11 and may crash on ``find_package(PythonLibs)`` afterwards.
+will detect Python 3.x for pybind11 and may crash on ``find_package(PythonLibs)`` afterwards.

-It is advised to avoid using ``find_package(PythonInterp)`` and ``find_package(PythonLibs)`` from CMake and rely on pybind11 in detecting Python version. if this is not possible CMake machinery should be called *before* including pybind11.
+It is advised to avoid using ``find_package(PythonInterp)`` and ``find_package(PythonLibs)`` from CMake and rely on pybind11 in detecting Python version.
+If this is not possible CMake machinery should be called *before* including pybind11.